refinedev/refine/documentation/docs/packages/react-hook-form/use-modal-form/index.md

 ### `warnWhenUnsavedChanges`

-> Default: `false`

 When you have unsaved changes and try to leave the current page, Refine shows a confirmation modal box.
 To activate this feature.
+By default, this feature is disabled.

 You can also set this value in [`<Refine>`](/docs/core/refine-component#warnwhenunsavedchanges) component.